Kitware/vtk-book/VTKBook/12Chapter12.md

   <figcaption style="color:blue"><b>Figure 12-18</b>.
 Tcl script to generate blow molding image.
 Network topology and initial portion of script are shown (Part one of two)</figcaption>
 </figure>

 In this example we will visualize the operation of the recursive Towers of Hanoi puzzle.
-In this puzzle there are three pegs ( **Figure 12-20** ).
+In this puzzle there are three pegs ( {ref}`Figure 12-20 <Figure-12-20>` ).
 In the initial position there are one or more disks (or pucks) of varying diameter on the pegs.
 The disks are sorted according to disk diameter, so that the largest disk is on the bottom, followed by the next largest, and so on.
 The goal of the puzzle is to extract mold from mesh using connectivity vtkConnectivityFilter move the disks from one peg to another, moving the disks one at a time, and never placing a larger disk on top of a smaller disk.

 {#Figure-12-19 .figure-target}
 &nbsp;